- Everyone on the lift must have a lift ticket or summer season pass.

 - No dogs on lifts or bike trails - including service dogs.
 No dogs in lodge, on deck, or at SlopeSide (excluding service dogs).
-Dogs must be leased at all time.
+Dogs must be leashed at all time.

 - Kids must be able to load/un-load unassisted

 - No kids in backpacks or front packs.

 - No alcohol beverages or smoking on lift

 - Uphill foot traffic not permitted on any bike trail

 - All mountain users must sign waiver and have a complimentary access ticket.

 - Be aware of all surroundings at all times.